“Wish You Were Here”: Graphics display at North Berwick Coastal Communities museum

 Thomas explained, “I have illustrated these seaside activities with the backdrop of well known coastal features such as Tantallon Castle, Craigleith Island, the Bass Rock and of course Berwick Law itself.
 Whilst I experimented with various styles, it was fitting to draw them in the style of the classic railway poster of the 1930s – 1950s, when sending a postcard was seen as an essential part of any holiday”.

-Here are the images which, full size, are over two metres high and will be back-lit by the windows in the café area of the museum when it finally re-opens.
+Here are the images which, full size, are over two metres high and will be back-lit by the windows in the café area of the museum.
 We look forward to seeing you there!

 If you are interested in purchasing cards based on these designs, please do get in touch.